DaymondLing/ROCKS.jl/README.md

 Whether building a binary classifier or auditing one built by someone else, there are many things we'd like to know about its performance characteristics.
-The functions in this package make it easy to calculate ROC and KS for large problems, e.g., millions of rows, and produce graphs and tables as model performance documentation.
+This package makes it easy to calculate
+ROC and KS for large problems, e.g., millions of rows, and produce graphs and tables for model performance documentation.

 ### rocplot